The Birth of Quantum Mechanics and the Dirac Equation: A few forgotten methods from the birth of quantum mechanics

 This is the natural transition from the two-component to the four-component formalism.

-In addition within the framework of the group-theoretical approach proposed by him in the previous chapters of [18], van der Waerden notes that the introduction of an additional function $\dot{\Psi}$ is necessary since the wave equation should be invariant not only under the proper Lorentz transformation, but also under the space-time reflections (the complete group).
+In addition{,} within the framework of the group-theoretical approach proposed by him in the previous chapters of~\cite{Real-18}, van der Waerden notes that the introduction of an additional function $\dot{\Psi}$ is necessary since the wave equation should be invariant not only under the proper Lorentz transformation, but also under {space--time} reflections (the complete group).
 Moreover, for the 4-component wave function the equation

-is valid, where $\hat{H}$ is the linear self-adjoint operator.
-Therefore, in the stationary case (1) we have the real eigen values.
+is valid, where $\hat{H}$ is {a} linear self-adjoint operator.
+Therefore, in the stationary case~\eqref{eq1} we have real eigenvalues.